kratner/deprogrammer/src/assets/presentations/Propaganda Techniques/tiktok.md

 Identifying Propaganda Techniques: Testimonial - Getting respected or authoritative leaders to endorse a position so that people consider it valid.
 Sports stars or doctors promoting products use this technique.
 #criticalthinking #education #propaganda #onlineextremism #radicalization #onlinerecruitment

+---

+Analyzing Propaganda: Questions to Ask

+When you encounter potential propaganda, analyze the message critically by asking key questions:

+Who is communicating the message?
+Does the source seem credible, impartial and honest?
+Beware of masked sources.

+#criticalthinking #education #propaganda #onlineextremism #radicalization #onlinerecruitment

+Analyzing Propaganda: Questions to Ask

+When you encounter potential propaganda, analyze the message critically by asking key questions:

+What are the communicator's goals or motives?
+Are they trying to self-promote or sell you something?
+These reveal their incentive to manipulate.

+#criticalthinking #education #propaganda #onlineextremism #radicalization #onlinerecruitment

+Analyzing Propaganda: Questions to Ask

+When you encounter potential propaganda, analyze the message critically by asking key questions:

+What values, emotions and biases does the message appeal to?
+Legitimate arguments rely more on logic than feelings.

+#criticalthinking #education #propaganda #onlineextremism #radicalization #onlinerecruitment

+Analyzing Propaganda: Questions to Ask

+When you encounter potential propaganda, analyze the message critically by asking key questions:

+Does the message rely on logical fallacies like bandwagon, strawman portrayals or false dichotomies?
+Fallacies reveal flawed reasoning.

+#criticalthinking #education #propaganda #onlineextremism #radicalization #onlinerecruitment

+Analyzing Propaganda: Questions to Ask

+When you encounter potential propaganda, analyze the message critically by asking key questions:

+Are counter viewpoints addressed fully and fairly?
+One-sided messaging suggests potential manipulation.

+#criticalthinking #education #propaganda #onlineextremism #radicalization #onlinerecruitment

+Analyzing Propaganda: Questions to Ask

+When you encounter potential propaganda, analyze the message critically by asking key questions:

+Are supporting sources, data and facts verified?
+Misrepresentation and cherry-picking of information are common in propaganda.

+#criticalthinking #education #propaganda #onlineextremism #radicalization #onlinerecruitment

+Analyzing Propaganda: Questions to Ask

+When you encounter potential propaganda, analyze the message critically by asking key questions:

+Does language seem measured, nuanced and based in truth, or is it extreme, exaggerating and misleading?
+Truth wears the best.

+#criticalthinking #education #propaganda #onlineextremism #radicalization #onlinerecruitment